thunderbird/thunderbird-android/docs/architecture/module-structure.md

 #### Implementation Best Practices

+- **Encapsulation**: Keep implementation details hidden from consumers
 - **Internal visibility**: Use the `internal` modifier for classes and functions that should not be part of the public API
-- **Encapsulation**: Keep implementation details hidden from consumers
-- **Testability**: Design implementations to be easily testable
+- **Testability**: Design internal code to be easily testable
 - **Dependency injection**: Use constructor injection for dependencies
 - **Error handling**: Implement robust error handling according to API contracts
 - **Performance**: Consider performance implications of implementations